filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_market_actor.md

 # Storage Market Actor

-`StorageMarketActor` is responsible for processing and managing on-chain deals.
+The `StorageMarketActor` is responsible for processing and managing on-chain deals.
 This is also the entry point of all storage deals and data into the system.
 It maintains a mapping of `StorageDealID` to `StorageDeal` and keeps track of locked balances of `StorageClient` and `StorageProvider`.
 When a deal is posted on chain through the `StorageMarketActor`, it will first check if both transacting parties have sufficient balances locked up and include the deal on chain.

 ## `StorageMarketActor` implementation

-The implementation of the Storage Market Actor can be found [here](https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/market/market_actor.go).
+{{<embed src="https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/market/market_actor.go" lang="go">}}

 ## `StorageMarketActorState` implementation

-The Storage Market Actor Statuses can be found [here](https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/market/market_state.go).
+**Storage Market Actor Statuses**
+{{<embed src="https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/market/market_state.go" lang="go">}}

-The Storage Market Actor Balance states and mutations can be found [here](https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/market/market_balances.go).
+**Storage Market Actor Balance states and mutations**

+{{<embed src="https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/market/market_balances.go" lang="go">}}

 ## Storage Deal Collateral